ashiklom/NP_Trait_Analysis/manuscript-md/01_introduction.md

 The answer to this question has relevant implications for ecosystem modelling and functional ecology.
 Here we hypothesize that leaf economic relationships represent a biome-level environmental filter that regulates variability among PFTs and has little to no bearing on trait correlations within PFTs.
 To evaluate this hypothesis, we develop a hierarchical multivariate Bayesian model that explicitly accounts for across- and within-PFT variability in trait correlations.
-We then fit this model to a global database of foliar traits to estimate mean trait values and variance-covariance matrices for plant functional types as defined in a major earth system model (Community Land Model, CLM).
+We then fit this model to a global database of foliar traits to estimate mean trait values and variance-covariance matrices for PFTs as defined in a major earth system model [Community Land Model, CLM, @clm45_note].
-We evaluate the ability of this model to reduce uncertainties in trait estimates compared to a univariate model, as well as its ability to reproduce observed patterns of global trait variation.
+We evaluate the ability of this model to reduce uncertainties in trait estimates and reproduce observed patterns of global trait variation compared to non-hierarchical multivariate and univariate models.
-Finally, we evaluate the generality and scale dependence of trait covariance patterns by comparing covariance and correlation estimates from the dataset without functional type differentiation to estimates for each plant functional type.
+Finally, we assess the generality and scale dependence of trait trade-offs by comparing covariance and correlation estimates globally and within each PFT.
 In particular, our study is novel in its treatment of within- and among-PFT variability simultaneously and with a global dataset.